Nguyen Hue Walking Street: Travel Guide, Things to Do & How to Get There

 By walking or cycling

-If you're staying in District 1, walking or cycling to Nguyen Hue Walking Street is a great option.
+If you're staying in former District 1, walking or cycling to Nguyen Hue Walking Street is a great option.
 The area is well-connected by pedestrian-friendly sidewalks, and the traffic is relatively manageable compared to other parts of the city.
 Many hotels and hostels in the area are within a 5 to 15-minute walking distance.
-Additionally, bicycle rental services are available around the district, offering an eco-friendly and scenic way to explore the city.
+Additionally, bicycle rental services are available around the area, offering an eco-friendly and scenic way to explore the city.

 If you're staying in District 1, walking or cycling to Nguyen Hue Walking Street is a great option